 MNSEA SEER Committee Train the Trainer.

-The NCSEA SEER Committee will be funding two representatives from the MNSEA SEER Committee for train the trainers of the CalOES SAP early January 2019.
+The NCSEA SEER Committee has provided funding for two representatives from the MNSEA SEER Committee for train the trainers of the CalOES SAP.
+That training occurred in January 2019.
 The intent of having trainers within our MNSEA SEER Committee is to be able to provide increased availability of training opportunities within our region for our members and to assist with additional trainer resources for training as necessary from NCSEA SEER Committee.
 This is in standing with our goal of providing emergency response training to our members.

 ACECMN Presentation on “The Business Side of Emergency Response”.